mertpehlivancik/Programming-MarkupLanguages/Bash Script/CommandChallenge/README.md

 ## Challenge 11 - "Deleting All Files"
 * Delete all of the files in this challenge directory including all subdirectories and their contents.
 * Hint: There are files and directories that start with a dot ".", "rm -rf *" won't work here!
-* Used command detailed description:
+* Used commands detailed descriptions:
     * [rm](https://man7.org/linux/man-pages/man1/rm.1.html)
     * [find](https://man7.org/linux/man-pages/man1/find.1.html)